tunahansalih/tunahansalih.github.io/index.md

 excerpt: About Me...
 published: true
 ---
 I am a highly skilled Machine Learning Engineer and Computer Vision Researcher with a passion for developing innovative solutions that push the boundaries of AI.
 With a Master's degree in Computer Engineering from Boğaziçi University, I have years of experience working on cutting-edge projects and achieving impressive results.
-My expertise includes architecting machine learning CI/CD pipelines, automating deep learning model training, and developing state-of-the-art deep learning image recognition models.
-I am also an award-winning participant in various tech competitions and a published author in the field of unsupervised deep learning.
+My expertise includes architecting machine learning pipelines, automating model training through CI/CD pipelines and architecture as code, and developing state-of-the-art deep learning models.
+I am also an award-winning participant in various tech competitions and a published author in the field of machine learning.

 You can find more on my work accomplishments on the [resumé](https://tunahansalih.github.io/resume/) page.